belgvr/PuzzleScanner/README.md

 ## Usage

 1. Clone the repository or download the `bitcoin_puzzle_solver.py` file.
+`git clone <repository_url>`

-2. Install the required dependencies as mentioned above.
+3. Install the required dependencies as mentioned above.
-3. Open a terminal or command prompt.
+4. Open a terminal or command prompt.
-4. Navigate to the directory containing the script.
+5. Navigate to the directory containing the script.
-5. Run the script with the following command:
+6. Run the script with the following command:

 `python bitcoin_puzzle_solver.py -p <puzzle_id> -m <mode>`